Which of the following are the primary reactants involved in the ... | Channels for Pearson+

 1

-Recognize the role of sunlight: Sunlight provides the energy required for the photosynthesis reaction to occur, but it is not a reactant in the chemical sense.

-Consider the chemical equation: The general equation for photosynthesis can be represented as: 6CO₂ + 6H₂O + light energy → C₆H₁₂O₆ + 6O₂.
-This shows that carbon dioxide and water are the reactants.
+Consider the role of ATP and NADPH: While ATP and NADPH are not the primary reactants, they are essential energy carriers that provide the necessary energy and reducing power for the Calvin Cycle to proceed.

-Eliminate incorrect options: Glucose and sunlight, nitrogen and water, and oxygen and glucose do not fit the role of primary reactants in photosynthesis.
-Carbon dioxide and water are the correct reactants.
+Eliminate incorrect options: Water and ATP, oxygen and glucose, and NADPH and pyruvate are not the primary reactants in the Calvin Cycle.
+Focus on carbon dioxide and ribulose bisphosphate as the correct answer.

 Watch next